Michael calls a meeting to start a new rule: no more teasing.

 Kevin: I don’t want people making fun of my weight.

-Michael: Okay – that’s too broad.
-It’s gotta be something else.
+Michael: Okay.
+That’s too broad.
+It’s got to be something else.
 How about your stomach?
-Yumm?

 Angela: I’m very sensitive about my petite figure.